EverydayDesignStudio/olo/README.md

-Follow these instructions to setup a new OLO prototype:
+Follow these instructions to setup a new OLO prototype. <br><br>
+If you already have a SD card from a working OLO, follow [this instruction](https://thepihut.com/blogs/raspberry-pi-tutorials/17789160-backing-up-and-restoring-your-raspberry-pis-sd-card) to create an SD card image and load on to the new card.
+This would only take about ~15 minutes to create an image, and <10 minutes to load.
+Once finished, insert the copied card and you're ready to go! <br><br> Otherwise, let's create a brand-new OLO :)

 ## Format SD Card
 Follow instructions [HERE](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md).